Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

                              | You can specify this in Mb or Kb.
 For example -b:v 1M or -b:v 1000K.
                              | Can be specified in Mb or Kb.
 For example -b:v 1M or -b:v 1000K
 .. option:: -c:v             | Specify the video codec.
-                             | This option must be set for any video stream sent to a Alveo U30 device.
+                             | This option must be set for any video stream sent to a Xilinx device.
                              | Valid values are ``mpsoc_vcu_hevc`` (for HEVC) or ``mpsoc_vcu_h264`` (for H.264)
+.. option:: -s               | The frame size (WxH).
+For example 1920x1080 or 3840x2160.
 .. option:: -f               | The container format.
 .. option:: -r               | The frame rate in fps (Hz).
 .. option:: -filter_complex  | Used to specify ABR scaling options.
-                             | Consult the :ref:`Setting up an ABR ladder <setting-up-an-abr-ladder>` section for more details on how to use this option.
+                             | Consult the section about :ref:`Using the Xilinx Multiscale Filter <using-the-multiscale-filter>` for more details on how to use this option.
-.. option:: -xlnx_hwdev      | Specify on which Alveo U30 device the FFmpeg job should run
+.. option:: -xlnx_hwdev      | Specify on which Xilinx device the FFmpeg job should run
                              | Valid values are positive integers.
 Default is device 0.
                              | Consult the :ref:`Using Explicit Device IDs <using-explicit-device-ids>` section for more details on how to use this option.
 ===========================  ===========================

-Alveo U30 Encoder Options
+Encoder Options
 =========================

 =============================  ===========================
 Options                        Descriptions
 =============================  ===========================
-.. option:: -cores             | **Number of encoder cores in the Alveo U30 to utilize**
+.. option:: -cores             | **Number of encoder cores in the Xilinx device to utilize**
                                | Valid values: 0 to 4
-                               | The Alveo U30 devices are built of encoder and decoder cores that each run at 1080p60, and 1080p120 speed, respectively.
+                               | The Xilinx video encoder and decoder cores run at 1080p60, and 1080p120 speed, respectively.
                                | This means to operate on a 4kp60 (maximum throughput of the chip), all cores are fully utilized automatically.
                                | If you operate on a smaller file (e.g. a single 1080p60 clip), you can leverage all of the cores to increase the FPS at which
                                | it processes.
 This is particularly useful in "faster than realtime" (FTRT) use cases, where you want to finish encoding of a clip